Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ## 2-Finger Rotate: RotateEventController

 Another touch-only gesture is the **two-finger-rotate**.
-With this gesture, the user places both fingers on the touchscreen, then rotates them around a constant point in between the two fingers.
+With this gesture, the user places both fingers on the touchscreen, then rotates them around a constant point in-between the two fingers.

 This gesture is handled by [`RotateEventController`](@ref), which has one signal: